Nobody enjoys riding in the rain but sometimes it’s unavoidable. And on those occasions you need to put something between you and the weather.

 What to look for when buying a waterproof cycling jacket

 Taping is used to seal the seams in a waterproof jacket on the inside.
 It does add bulk, though, and reduces a jacket’s breathability — so some of the jackets here trade a bit of seam leakage for a better overall performance.

 It’s no good keeping rain out if you get soaked by sweat from within.
 Different fabrics have different water vapour transfer rates but cut, lining, membranes and vents all make a significant difference to how dry you stay.

-Finally, if the DWR treatment can't be saved you're going to want to retreat, and there are quite a few spray on and wash in products available from brands like Granger's and Nikwax.
-We're beginning to sound like a broken record here, but again always follow manufacturer's instructions.
+Finally, if the DWR treatment can't be saved you're going to want to retreat, and there are quite a few spray on and wash in products available from brands such as Granger's and Nikwax.
+We're beginning to sound like a broken record here, but again, always follow manufacturer's instructions.

 Pockets, hoods and zipped vents might seem a good idea on a hanger, but not if they make a jacket too bulky to shove in your back pocket when you’re not wearing it.
 Extra features will all add to the cost too.

 - Packs down to the size of an apple